parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 $ docker create --name twitter-data cloudsuite/twitter-dataset-graph
 ```

-More information about the dataset is available at
-[cloudsuite/twitter-dataset-graph][ml-dhrepo].

 ### Running/Tweaking the Benchmark

-The benchmark can run three graph algorithms using GraphX through the spark-submit script distributed with Spark.
-Available algorithms are PageRank, connected components, and triangle count.
+The benchmark can run three graph algorithms using GraphX: PageRank, connected components, and triangle count.

 To run the benchmark, run the following command: